The browser you are using is not supported. Please consider using a modern browser.

 Veterans Day is a solemn occasion to honor the brave souls who have donned the uniform in defense of our nation and its highest ideals.
 We are eternally indebted to these men and women who have so selflessly served with honor and courage.
 Yet, while it is a day brimming with deep national pride, it also beckons us to reflect on a segment of veterans who have historically been overlooked: our immigrant service members, whose sacrifice doesn’t always equate to citizenship.

 An estimated 700,000 foreign-born veterans call this country home, while approximately 45,000 immigrants are currently defending our freedoms as members of the armed forces.
-Their stories are as diverse as the roles they fill — from interpreters and cultural experts to frontline combatants and shapers of military policy at the highest levels.
+Their stories are as wide-ranging as the roles they fill — from interpreters and cultural experts to frontline combatants and shapers of military policy at the highest levels.
 Notably, General John Shalikashvili, an immigrant from Poland, ascended to one of the most prestigious roles in the U.S. military as President Clinton’s Chairman of the Joint Chiefs.
 The value of immigrant military service is further underscored by a stunning statistic: one in five recipients of the Medal of Honor, the highest military award for valor, are immigrants.

 Their contributions are critical at a time when our nation’s armed forces face a glaring talent chasm that threatens our defense readiness.
 Over the past year, the Air Force, Army, and Navy have faced daunting recruiting shortfalls.
 With 77% of young Americans deemed ineligible for military service due to reasons ranging from inadequate education to health issues, the military has increasingly turned to immigrants to bridge this gap.